MrowrMisc/modorganizer/memory-bank/progress.md

 ## What Works

-As we are in the planning and initial implementation phase, we have made significant progress in understanding the requirements and planning the implementation, though no code has been written yet.
+We have made significant progress in implementing the Oblivion Remastered plugin.
 Here's what we've accomplished:

 1. **Research and Analysis**
    - ✅ Explored MO2's plugin architecture